weygoldt/TeeGrid/doc/install.md

 # Installation

-## INstallation via library manager of the Arduino IDE
+## Installation via library manager of the Arduino IDE

 You can install the TeeGrid library via the Library manager of the Arduino IDE (Tools menu).
 Let it install all its dependencies (in